Closing the Gap: Efficient Algorithms for Discrete Wasserstein Barycenters: Numerical experiments

 \section{Numerical experiments}

-In this section, we conduct numerical experiments to evaluate the computational efficiency and solution quality of the proposed algorithms.
-Our main goals are: \begin{enumerate} \item[(i)] To empirically validate the theoretical $(1+\alpha)$-approximation guarantee and the tunable accuracy-complexity trade-off; \item[(ii)] To demonstrate that our algorithms scale to large instances that are computationally intractable for exact extensive LP formulations; and \item[(iii)] To compare our results with the state-of-the-art 2-approximation algorithm \citep{borgwardt2022lp}, which is equivalent to Algorithm \ref{alg:subset_enumeration} with $t=1$. \end{enumerate} All of our algorithms were implemented in Python using Gurobi 11.0.3 as the LP solver and executed on a MacBook Pro with an Apple M4 Pro Chip and 48 GB RAM.
+We evaluate the computational efficiency and solution quality of the proposed algorithms.
+The experiments are designed to (i) assess the accuracy--complexity tradeoff controlled by $t$; (ii) demonstrate scalability on instances for which the extensive MOT formulation is intractable; and (iii) compare against the $2$-approximation of \cite{borgwardt2022lp}, which coincides with our deterministic construction at $t=1$.
+All methods were implemented in Python with Gurobi~11.0.3 and run on a MacBook Pro equipped with an Apple M4 Pro chip and 48~GB of memory.